 - Year Round Randonneur: at least 9 of the 12 rides

 - Petit Year Round Randonneur: at least 9 of the 12 rides

 - Ultra Randonneur: at least 25 of the 50 rides claimed

-- The actual distance of a completed ride counts towards any single or multi-season cumulative distance award, whereas the nominal distance of a completed ride counts towards any single or multi-season defined ride distance award.
+Only the nominal distance of a completed ride counts towards any single or multi-season cumulative distance award or the “other road rides” accumulation aspects of multi-season defined distance awards e.g. the Woodrup 5000.

 - There is no minimum distance ride for cumulative distance awards (single or multi-season).
 However, it must be a distance defined by Audax Australia – the shortest ride available is a 35 km Brevet Dirt ride.